Capital financing is a tedious, time-consuming and taxing process.

 About Choco Up

-Founded in 2018, Choco Up is one of the largest revenue-based investment firms in Asia Pacific, offering non-dilutive growth capital to fast growing companies.
-Currently covering more than 8 countries and 10 sectors, Choco Up is a data-driven fintech platform, providing companies an accessible and effective option to capture growth and create value while protecting equity upside.
+Founded in 2018, Choco Up is the leading revenue-based financing platform in Asia Pacific, offering non-dilutive growth capital to fast-growing companies.
+Currently covering more than 10 markets and 10 sectors, Choco Up has helped hundreds of businesses capture growth while protecting equity upside.

 Click here to apply for funding!